All Episodes

 You're simply redistributing.

-And if in the process the recipients of your redistribution are getting it for not doing anything, if there's no accompanying activity to warrant the receipt of that money other than they're just sitting there and it happened to be Democrat voters, then you're really screwing yourself.
+And if in the process, the recipients of your redistribution are getting it for not doing anything, if there's no accompanying activity to warrant the receipt of that money other than they're just sitting there and they have to be Democrat voters, then you're really screwing yourself.

 We know that's not what it was.